-As shown in Table 2.2, there are three biogeoclimatic zones represented within the Bedwell-Ursus-Bulson planning unit: the Coastal Western Hemlock zone (CWH), the Mountain Hemlock zone (MH) and the Alpine Tundra zone (AT).
-The CWH is represented by two subzones, which include three variants: the CWHvh1 - Southern Very Wet Hypermaritime; the CWHv1m - Submontane Very Wet Maritime; and, the CWHvm2 - Montane Very Wet Maritime.
+As shown in Table 2.1, there are two biogeoclimatic zones in the Fortune Channel planning unit: the Coastal Western Hemlock zone (CWH) and the Mountain Hemlock zone (MH).
+The CWH is represented by two subzones, the CWHvh and the CWHvm.
+The CWHvh subzone is represented by one variant: the CWHvh1; and, the CWHvm subzone by two variants: the CWHvm1 - Submontane Very Wet Maritime, and the CWHvm2 - Montane Very Wet Maritime.
 These variants occur below 800 metres.
-The Mountain Hemlock zone includes two variants: MHmm1 - Moist Maritime Subzone, Windward Variant and MHmmp1, Moist Maritime Parkland.
+The Mountain Hemlock zone includes one variant, the MHmm1 - Moist Maritime Subzone, Windward Variant; and, one sub-variant, the MHmmp1, Moist Maritime, Parkland.
 These occur above 800 metres.
-The Alpine Tundra zone occurs above 1,500 metres.
-Note that inventories are not available for the Strathcona Park portion of the planning unit.
 Refer to map 4 for the biogeoclimatic classification of this planning unit.